Navigation » List of Schools » East Los Angeles College » Physics » Physics 07 – General Physics 2 » Fall 2020 » Quiz 1 (A)

 B It must be on the line joining the charges but not between the charges.

-C It must be on the line joining the charges and between the charges.
+C It cannot be on the line joining the charges.

-D It cannot be on the line joining the charges.
+D Its position depends on the size of the charges.

 E None of these is correct.